julie-forman-kay-lab/SPyCi-PDB/docs/installation.rst

 ````````

 .. note::
-    UCBShift installation is only required for the :code:`cs` module.
-    We are assuming we're in the ``SPyCi-PDB`` directory and the Python
+    You should be in the same directory as where ``SPyCi-PDB`` was cloned to
-    environment is deactivated.
+    and the Python environment is deactivated.

 Clone the UCBShift repository from `my fork <https://github.com/menoliu/CSpred>`_ on
 GitHub.::